-These objects could be vehicles, buildings, machines, or equipment—including gas boilers or pumps and valves.
-The objects are embedded with sensors, electronics, and software that enable them to communicate with each other and/or to a central controller via the existing internet infrastructure.
+These sorts of objects are embedded with sensors, electronics, and software that enable them to automatically communicate with each other and/or to a central controller via the existing internet infrastructure.

-What's important for field service businesses is that IoT devices can be used to monitor and control the mechanical, electrical, and electronic systems used in various types of buildings; for example, public facilities such as schools and hospitals, industrial plants, or residential homes.
+What's important for field service businesses is that IoT devices can be used to monitor and control the mechanical, electrical, and electronic systems used in various types of buildings.
+This makes remote monitoring, for example, at public facilities like schools and hospitals, industrial plants, or residential homes, not only much easier but much more detailed in what analytics can tell you.

 As you might expect, these developments are happening first in the United States, China, and other hi-tech regions such as Singapore.

 If you think it all sounds like science fiction, think again.
-Already the humble thermostat is becoming smart, and many energy services companies are providing IoT-ready devices to help customers to increase the comfort and economy of their homes and offices.
+The humble thermostat could well be one of the smartest devices in your home, and many energy services companies are providing IoT-ready devices to help customers increase the comfort and economy of their homes and offices, across the world.

 Some smart thermostats also offer zoned heating: By installing wireless thermostatic radiator valves (TRV) or separate thermostats, the customer can control the heat in individual rooms rather than just the whole house.
 Typically, a customer might want to keep the children’s bedrooms warmer through the night without overheating the rest of the house.